Skip to Left Navigation / Tab to View Content

 Important Note: During a declared Water Shortage, City Council has adopted rules that are different than stated in the City’s code.

 Stage 2 Water Shortage

-On June 2, 2015 Sacramento City Council passed Resolution No. 2015-0162 that removed the 21-day variance for watering new landscaping.
+There is a 21 consecutive days variance for new sod or landscape.
 However, if you are irrigating with drip or are watering plants in containers, they are still exempt from the schedule.
 Note that runoff from your irrigation is not permitted at any time.

 On January 14, 2014 Sacramento City Council adopted a Stage 2 Water Shortage Contingency plan which limited outdoor watering.

 - Addresses ending in odd numbers (1, 3, 5, 7, or 9) are permitted to water on Tuesdays and Saturdays ONLY, before 10 a.m. and after 7 p.m.

 - Addresses ending in even numbers (0, 2, 4, 6, or 8) are permitted to water on Wednesdays and Sundays ONLY, before 10 a.m. and after 7 p.m.

 - No watering is permitted on Mondays, Thursdays or Fridays.
 Overwatering is prohibited.